sunhye86/hello-world/README.md

 CY here.
 I am super excited to have created my own first Git project.
 Look forward to being a part of such a cool developer community!

-'Added description about how I feel about joining the GitHub
+> Added description about how I feel about joining the GitHub